hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

-## Node.js Calculator API Deployed on NodeApp, Docker, and Kubernetes with Datadog Admission Control Method.
+## Node.js Calculator API Deployed on NodeApp, Docker, and Kubernetes with DataDog Monitoring

 This repository contains a Node.js calculator API that is deployed using npm, Docker, and Kubernetes (using Minikube).